Chief Executive Officer

 Peter felt compelled to do his part to ensure his local small business colleagues were still standing alongside him after the pandemic turmoil.
 Peter says it often takes the right words or a small gesture to give someone a reason to keep going.
 It was his belief that a mini-grant from your community could make a world of difference when you don’t know how you are going to pay to keep the lights on.
 Peter used his $1,200 stimulus check to start a GoFundMe to raise funds and distribute mini-grants to small businesses in Santa Rosa with less than 15 employees.
 He called it the "For the love of Rosa Fund."
 With the help of family and friends, For the Love of Rosa raised additional funds to disburse nine $500 mini-grants and personal protective equipment kits.

 Peter reached out to family members and community leaders to share his vision and this Small Business Hardship Fund non-profit organization was created.
 The SBHF TEAM is reaching out to those individuals, businesses and corporations who are in a position to help smaller businesses in need.

 The fundraising continues.
-Peter’s hope is that together we can turn eight grants into so much more and that the Small Business Hardship Fund for Sonoma County will facilitate helping those small businesses experiencing a hardship towards sustainability.
+Peter’s hope is that together we can turn ten mini-grants into so much more and that the Small Business Hardship Fund for Sonoma County will facilitate helping those small businesses experiencing a hardship towards sustainability for the coming years.